Friday, June 25, 2010

 2. Eat breakfast like a king, lunch like a prince and dinner like a beggar.

-3. Eat more foods that grow on trees and plants, and eat less food that
+3. Eat more foods that grow on trees and plants, and eat less food that is manufactured in plants (factory).

 4. Live with the 3 E's -- Energy, Enthusiasm, and Empathy.